 The Garret: Writers on Writing (thegarretpodcast.com) is a podcast by writers for writers about the craft of writing.
 It is hosted by Astrid Edwards, and her goal is to interview the best writers in Australia (and perhaps some from abroad) about how and why they do what they do.

 In 2019 and 2020 we were a media partner for the Ubud Writers and Readers Festival in Bali Indonesia, and released four of the live events Astrid Edwards moderated at the festival through The Garret.

 The Garret is educational in outlook.
-We have received funding from The Copyright Agency to develop a series of interviews with diverse writers whose works should appear on the school curriculum.
+We received funding from The Copyright Agency to develop a series of interviews with diverse writers whose works should appear on the school curriculum.
 We have previously received two grants from the Australia Council for the Arts.

 A defining feature of The Garret is our transcripts.
 Each interview is published with a complete transcript (so you don’t have to write anything down while you listen).